Dementia

 Dementia is typically an illness that affects older adults, but it is not a normal part of aging.

-Conditions that can cause dementia and dementia-like symptoms include medications, metabolic abnormalities, nutritional deficiencies, infections, poisoning, brain tumors, heart and lung problems and conditions that cause reduced oxygen supply to the brain.
+Dementia is caused by damage to or loss of nerve cells and their connections in the brain, which could be caused by medications, metabolic abnormalities, nutritional deficiencies, infections, poisoning, brain tumors, heart and lung problems and conditions that cause reduced oxygen supply to the brain.

 Symptoms